State of Decay (video game): Lifeline

-Development
+Development and Release

 State of Decay was first announced in 2011 as an Xbox Live Arcade exclusive title originally titled Class 3.
 Jeff Strain, the founder of ArenaNet and co-creator of World of Warcraft, wanted a game where individual players could make up their own zombie survival plans and put them to the test.
 Then, he set out to create the game, which runs on CryEngine 3.
 On May 16, 2013, Undead Labs announced that State of Decay had gone into the final certification process and is now ready for testing by the game's publisher, Microsoft Studios.
 State of Decay was envisioned as a step towards Undead Labs' full online console game, Class4.
-Class4 will be one of the first zombie massively multiplayer online games (MMOs) to come to the Xbox One.
+Class4 would've been one of the first zombie massively multiplayer online games (MMOs) to come to the Xbox One.
 In a 2014 interview, Undead Labs founder Jeff Strain stated that State of Decay had officially become a franchise, with the company's partnership with Microsoft Studios confirmed.
 He stated that the first State of Decay was "just the start of (Undead Labs') long-term ambitions".